pz7/forecast/README.md

 ## Execution

+Can be run as a CLI using:

 ```
 ./gradlew runApp --console=plain
 ```

-It's run as CLI with these option:
+These command options are available:
 - enter an address to retrieve the current temperature for
 - enter ```exit``` or ```quit``` to exit the program
 - enter ```help``` for help